Go back

 Federica: It makes all the difference!

-the sausages were better than those of the butchers, and obviously, because we only had one pig, we reached a certain moment when there weren’t any more sausages.
+The sausages were better than those of the butchers, and obviously, because we only had one pig, we reached a certain moment towards the end of the season when there weren’t any more sausages.

 Fish and Polenta

-Federica: You also served fish at Chesa Marchetta?
+Federica: Did you also serve fish at Chesa Marchetta?

 Godly: Sometimes for clients.